 100 pushups, 100 situps, 100 squats, 6.2 miles (10k)

 The biggest issue that people face with the One Punch Man workout is the lack of progression after some time of using this series of exercises.
-However, the best part about this its striking simplicity that parallels One Punch Man’s overall simple lifestyle.
+However, people are attracted to the striking simplicity that parallels One Punch Man’s overall simple lifestyle.

 Avoid the Plateau of Progression